Prostitution in France: Réglementation (Regulation)

-In 1804 Napoleon ordered the registration and bi-weekly health inspection of all prostitutes.
+In 1804 Napoleon ordered the registration and bi-weekly health inspection of all prostitutes, the so called Regulation System.
 State controlled legal brothels (then known as "maisons de tolérance" or "maisons closes") started to appear in Paris and in other cities and became highly popular throughout the century.
 By 1810, Paris alone had 180 officially approved brothels.

 By law, they had to be run by a woman (typically a former prostitute) and their external appearance had to be discreet.
 Prostitutes working in the maisons, or any woman arrested twice for soliciting had to be registered as such.
 Registration involved having their name on a national register, and agreeing to abide by the regulations and twice weekly medical examinations.

 This pattern of regulation rapidly spread throughout Europe, partly aided by the Napoleonic occupations.

 Among the most expensive and best known maisons de tolérance in Paris were: